mvune/links-overviewer/README.md

 ## Where/how to download/install?

-Currently this extension is not available for download from any browser store (just yet).
-I'm planning though to make it available after some more changes.
+Currently this extension is not available for download from any browser store.

-You can however clone or download it from here, get it zipped and try to install it manually.
+You could however clone or download it from here, get it zipped and try to install it manually.
 Mind though that the extension has to be signed first.